I'm a photography teacher in NYC.

 You can change the opacity of a layer.

-As you reduce the opacity from 100%, the layer becomes increasingly translucent.
+As you reduce the opacity from 100%, the layer becomes increasingly transparent.

 The layers below will be seen through the layer with reduced opacity.